thinktomorrow/package-docs/src/chief/advanced_page_management.md

 # Advanced Page Management

+## Grouping pages in the pagebuilder

+One of the ways to group pages together is to add them to the pagebuilder next to eachother.
+These pages will be grouped and the view can be customized by creating a view in the modules folder with the name of the type of page.
+For instance, lets take a page called product.
+We can make multiple product pages.
+Now if we want to show 3 products on the homepage we can add those products in the pagebuilder and if we have a view 'modules/product.blade.php' that view will be used to render those items.

+To get this working properly make sure you filename is the same as the key you defined that page as in the Chief.php config file.

 ## Using query sets

 A pageset is a collection of pages that can be added to a page as a module.